zghonda/swiss-food-composition/README.md

 </figure>

-The number 2.5 tonnes per person each year is a shocking number, indeed we didn't expect to see this result as the meat is known to be the most CO2 carbon releasing.
+It is shocking that we find that for every swiss citizen 4.5 tonnes of CO2 are released each year just from milk product consumption, indeed we did not expect to see this result as the meat is known to be the most CO2 carbon releasing.
-It is interesting to see how the dependence on the milk products in Switzerland can have a serious impact on the environment.
+It is interesting to see how the dependence on dairy products in Switzerland can have a serious impact on the environment.
 We need to mention that to generate those numbers we use the amount of food that is available to the swiss industry and to the population.
 This way, the fact that there's more food supplied to the market than the consumers need is taken into consideration

 Following up with the previous analysis on the food consumption, it is true that we eat more and more fruits and vegetables and less meat but with the above result we discover that this new meat banning trend is definitely not enough to reduce the swiss carbon footprint.
 The milk industry is the one to fight since the production, transport, conservation and distribution of the milk and its products is high energy demanding.

+## Conclusion

+To summarize, we hope that this data story was able to provide an insightful view on the most relevant questions one can ask about the food in his plate.
+We thus still emphasize the need to change our food habits for better environmental awareness given those alarming numbers, even though we know you really like cheese.